Virtual Cockpit

 - KPH = Kilometers per hour

-- Tap REC to start recording your track
+- Tap FDR to start recording your flight data

 - Tap STOP to end recording and save the file